Welcome...

 - Published author in the Neuroscience of Meditation

-- Trained in electroencephalography (EEG) and magnetoencephalography (MEG) acquisition and analysis
+- Electroencephalography (EEG) and magnetoencephalography (MEG) expertise

 Community contributions: